emmoro/app_contact/README.md

 * Use this command to download the project to your machine: git clone https://github.com/emmoro/app_contact.git
 * To install all of its dependencies and start each app, follow the instructions below:
 * To run the server.
-Application address in BloomRPC: 0.0.0.0:50051 mvnw spring-boot:run
+Application address in BloomRPC: "0.0.0.0:50051"

-## Note
-* To use this systems the address is 'http://localhost:8180/v1/contacts/'
-* To use GRPC is necessry use a BloomRPC